-For the sauce: Soy sauce or a gluten-free alternative, rice vinegar, honey (real or sugar-free), hot pepper sauce, and cornstarch.
+For the sauce: Soy sauce or a gluten-free alternative, rice vinegar (white wine vinegar works too), honey (real or sugar-free), hot pepper sauce, and cornstarch.

-Garnishes: Sesame oil, sesame seeds, and sliced scallions.
+Garnishes: Toasted sesame oil, sesame seeds, and sliced scallions.

 Instructions

-Like most stir-fry recipes, including pork stir-fry, shrimp stir-fry, and steak stir-fry, most of the work when making this recipe is gathering and prepping the ingredients (this is easier when using frozen vegetables).
+Like other stir-fry recipes, including pork stir-fry, shrimp stir-fry, and steak stir-fry, most of the work when making this recipe is gathering and prepping the ingredients (this is easier when using frozen vegetables).
 Once you have your ingredients ready, the cooking part is a matter of minutes.
-Scroll down to the recipe card for detailed instructions.
-Here are the basic steps for making this recipe.
+The detailed instructions and step-by-step photos are included in the recipe card.
+Here's a quick overview.

 Add the vegetables and sauce.